-McCullough Gulch Trail is a 3.2 mile moderately trafficked out and back trail located near Blue River, Colorado that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from April until October.
+McCullough Gulch Trail is a 2.9 mile moderately trafficked out and back trail located near Blue River, Colorado that features a lake and is rated as moderate.
+The trail offers a number of activity options and is best used from April until October.
 Dogs are also able to use this trail.